Instant Pot Mexican Vegetable Soup

 Serving Suggestion

 Use a ladle to serve the soup in bowls.
 Season to taste with salt and pepper.
-Top each bowl with a dollop of vegan friendly sour cream, fresh cilantro leaves, creamy avocado, and a squeeze of fresh lime juice.
+Top each bowl with a dollop of vegan sour cream, fresh cilantro leaves, creamy avocado, and a squeeze of fresh lime juice.

 Seve your Mexican vegetable soup on its own, or pair it with some sides.
 To keep the Mexican theme, I like to serve it with fresh tortillas, but a big slice of cheesy garlic bread is always a delicious option.